Filiform Lie algebras of order 3: Introduction

 \

-In this paper we shall consider Lie algebras of order $F$, that constitutes the underlying algebraic structure associated to fractional supersymmetry (\cite{A1}, \cite{A2}, \cite{20}, \cite{21}), (note that a different approach has been proposed in \cite{kerner4}).
+In this paper we shall consider Lie algebras of order $F$, that constitute the underlying algebraic structure associated to fractional supersymmetry (\cite{A1}, \cite{A2}, \cite{20}, \cite{21}), (note that a different point of view can be seen in \cite{kerner4}).
 Thus, Lie algebras of order $3$ (or more generally Lie algebras of order $F$) were introduced as a possible generalisation of Lie superalgebras, in order to implement non-trivial extensions of the Poincar\'e symmetry which are different than the usual supersymmetric extension.
-A Lie algebra of order $F$ admits a $\ZZ_F$-grading, the zero-graded part being a Lie algebra.
-An $F$-fold symmetric product (playing the role of the anticommutator in the case $F = 2$) expresses the zero graded part in terms of the non-zero graded part.
-This new structure was subsequently applied within the framework of the Poincar\'e algebra, and a Quantum Field Theory with a non-trivial extension, different from supersymmetry.
+In particular, a Lie algebra of order $F$ admits a $\ZZ_F$-grading, $\gg=\gg_0\oplus\gg_1\oplus\gg_2 \cdots \oplus \gg_{F-1}$ with the zero-graded part being a complex Lie algebra, and it also admits an $F$-fold symmetric product $ \cal{S}^F(\gg_i)$, $1 \leq i \leq F-1$.

 \